List of Polish football champions

 The Polish football champions are the annual winners of Poland's premier annual football competition.
 The title has been contested since 1920 in varying forms of competition.
 From 1921 to 1926 the championship was decided in a series of tournaments until the league was formed in 1927.
 Since then the title was awarded the winners of the highest league in Polish football.
 In 1951 the title was awarded to the winner of the Polish Cup.

 Pre-independence era (1913–1914)

 Before Poland regained its independence in 1918, Polish clubs had held their own championships in Austrian and Prussian partitions.

 Galicia (Austrian partition)

-Competitions were organized by the original Polish Football Union, which was part of the Austrian Football Union.
+Competitions were organized by the original Polish Football Association, which was part of the Austrian Football Association.

 Province of Posen (Prussian partition)

-Competions were organized by Association of Polish Sports Societies for the German Reich (now Greater Poland Football Association, a part of Polish Football Association).
+Competitions were organized by Association of Polish Sports Societies for the German Reich (now Greater Poland Football Association, a part of Polish Football Association).

 Not to be confused with Posen Football Championship, the regional competition organized by South Eastern German Association, a part of German Football Association in 1908–1914.